The Program

 Q: How will I talk with my mentor during the program?

 A: Communication will be mostly informal after preliminary introductions.
-This entails texting through phone number, Discord, or e-mailing if needed.
-Video meetings will be limited to Zoom.
+This entails texting through phone number, Discord/other messaging apps, or emailing if needed.
+Video meetings will be limited to Google Meet.

 Q: What is the time commitment?